 Buying the memory

-We've gone for 16GB of Corsair Vengeance LPX DDR4 memory, which offers amazing performance and will keep this PC running extremely fast.
+We'll want some DDR4 memory, which is the latest and fastest desktop memory, and have gone for 16GB of Corsair Vengeance LPX DDR4 memory, which offers amazing performance and will keep this PC running extremely fast.

 Buying the motherboard

 With the CPU and RAM sorted we can narrow down our choices for a motherboard.
 We've gone for the MSI B350M Gaming Pro AMD B350 Micro ATX motherboard motherboard.
 MSI makes brilliant gaming PC motherboards, and this one is no exception.